In the interview, Brenke says:

 Only a cheap specialist is a good specialist

-Meanwhile jumps, after various other media, now also the Süddeutsche Newspaper on the train, the subject Skills shortage to look at something more critical and differentiated.
+Meanwhile jumps, after various other media, now also the Süddeutsche Newspaper on the train to look at the subject of skills shortages more critically and differently.

-In her article "Unsuccessful job search How the shortage of skilled workers frustrates applicants" Nicola Holzapfel reports on various examples of people who, despite alleged shortage of skilled labor, can not find a job.
-And in the end, notice: There is something wrong with the job market.
+In your Article "Unsuccessful job search How the lack of skilled workers frustrates applicants" Nicola Holzapfel reports on various examples of people who, despite the alleged lack of skilled workers, cannot find a job.
+And in the end notice: Something is wrong with the job market.

 Plain text from the DIW